Coreoz/Plume/plume-web-jersey-info/README.md

 Plume Web Jersey info
 ================

-This module provides multiple utilities to implement monitoring web-services
+This module provides utilities to expose backend monitoring API similarly to what is offered by Spring Actuator:
+- `/health`
+- `/info`
+- `/metrics`

 Setup
 -----